 I have IBM Integration Bus v9 – when should I migrate to IBM App Connect Enterprise v11?

+As soon as possible.
+Unless you have a service extension in place then you are unsupported with v9 and you will not be able to raise support issues with IBM.
 In September 2017, IBM announced the End of Service for IBM Integration Bus v9 would occur in September 2018.
 If you are considering a change to your IT architecture to embrace 12-Factor applications and cloud-native principles, then you should consider the new capabilities of IBM App Connect Enterprise v11.
 In this circumstance you can take advantage of your past investments on the IIB platform by re-using your message flows and deploying then to a new IBM App Connect Enterprise v11 architecture built upon independent integration server processes.
 In many cases like this, you might choose to coordinate your integration servers using a wider configuration framework / toolset outside of IBM App Connect Enterprise, such as the open source Kubernetes framework for example.
-If you prefer to continue using an architecture which includes integration nodes for controlling your integration servers, then you should migrate to the latest fix pack release of IBM App Connect Enterprise v22.214.171.124 which provides full production support for the integration node feature.
+However, even if you are not quite ready for containers, you should still migrate to the latest fix pack release of IBM App Connect Enterprise v11 which also provides full production support for architectures built around integration node owned servers.

 When will IBM Integration Bus v10 end of support be announced?

 IBM has not yet announced any end of support date for IIB v10.
 IBM intends to support IIB v10 beyond the usual IBM policy of 5 years from initial General Availability – until at least 2021.
 When the end of support date is set IBM will announce this at least 12 months prior to the date. and IBM will offer extended support for 3 years beyond the end of support date.

 Are there any features of IBM Integration Bus v10 which are not yet available or won’t be carried forward into IBM App Connect Enterprise v11?